skandlab/MutSpot/Readme.md

 ## Installation

-MutSpot runs on R (requires at least 3.2.0).
+MutSpot runs on R (tested on R versions 3.2.0 to 3.6.0).
 Install the package from Github using the following R commands.

 ```{r}
 install.packages("devtools")